RafDiol/MollyEngineDocs/docs/Misc/renderer.md

 #### Feature planning

-The rendering algorithm is on my TO-DO list of thing to fix/update since I have already come up with a few ways too make it more efficient.
+The rendering algorithm is on my TODO list of thing to fix/update since I have already come up with a few ways too make it more efficient.